dannish110/DemoProject/README.md

-Perfect!
+IPerfect!
 Here's the complete E-Learning Platform code in one reply, with:

 Spring Boot + MongoDB backend using layered architecture (Controller → Service → Repository)